 “I go with how my body feels,” said Cuban.
 “I get to make my own schedule, so if I’m tired I take a nap.
 I’ve met some guys who don’t need sleep; I’ve met others who if they think they haven’t got their 10 hours, I don’t want to be anywhere near them.
 Everybody’s body is wired differently; it’s a math equation.
 I don’t think there is any one size that fits all for anybody.”

-Co-founder of Microsoft, Bill Gates boasts a net worth of more than $70 billion, according to an article by MyFirstClassLife.com.
-Although no longer the chair for Microsoft, Gates continues in his role of chief technology advisor while focusing on his family and philanthropic works through the Bill and Melinda Gates Foundation.
+Co-founder of Microsoft Bill Gates boasts a net worth of more than $89 billion.
+Although no longer the chair for Microsoft, Gates continues in his role of chief technology adviser while focusing on his family and philanthropic works through the Bill and Melinda Gates Foundation.
 Worth approximately $41.3 billion, the organization provides funding to reduce global health problems and education inequality in the U.S.

-According to an Inc. article, Mark Zuckerberg’s New Year’s resolution is to read a new book every other week, focusing on those exploring different cultures and belief systems, such as "The End of Power" by Moises Naim.
+According to an Inc. article, Mark Zuckerberg’s tries to read a new book every other week, focusing on those exploring different cultures and belief systems, such as “The End of Power” by Moises Naim.

-“I take a lot of time just to read and think about things by myself," he said.
-However, Zuckerberg might struggle to find the time to do all this reading, as a CNN Money article revealed that the billionaire works 50 to 60 hours a week.
+“I take a lot of time just to read and think about things by myself,” he said.
+However, Zuckerberg might struggle to find the time to do all this reading, as a CNN Money article reported that the billionaire works 50 to 60 hours a week.
 He does save time deciding what to wear by donning the same T-shirt every day, the Muse reported.

 Larry Page is one of the two brilliant mathematicians who co-founded Google.
 According to The Viral Hub, Page lives modestly, driving a Toyota Prius — when he’s not cruising around in his Tesla Roadster, that is — and predominantly wears T-shirts and jeans.

-In an interview by the Academy of Achievement, Page reveals his desire for balance in life.
+In an interview with the Academy of Achievement, Page revealed his desire for balance in life.